Enlarged prostate/BPH/LUTS

 • If severe, an enlarged prostate can prevent men from passing urine – this is urinary retention and a catheter must be inserted into the bladder to allow urine to drain.

 By the age of 65 half of men will have enlarged prostates due to BPH and this gets even more common as men get older.
-However, an enlarged prostate does not always cause symptoms so will only need treatment if it causes problems such as urinary symptoms (LUTS), urine infections or retention of urine.
+However, an enlarged prostate does not always cause symptoms so men will only need treatment if it causes problems such as urinary symptoms (LUTS), urine infections or retention of urine.

 Treatment for symptoms due to an enlarged prostate include: